 Field-hunting tip

-Look in metamorphic rocks, specifically vanadium-rich quartzites and ores country — that is the host setting where karelianite typically forms.
+Look in metamorphic rocks, specifically vanadium-rich quartzites and ores country, the host setting where karelianite typically forms.
 If you start seeing uvarovite, chromite, quartz in float, you are in the right ground.
 Field specimens usually show a anhedral to subhedral grains habit, so train your eye for that shape before scanning the outcrop.